Oneflow-Inc/models/cycleGAN/README.md

 You can customize the dataset by modifying download.sh

-Note that download.sh is provided by original CycleGAN paper.
+Note that download.sh is provided by the original CycleGAN paper.

 https://github.com/junyanz/pytorch-CycleGAN-and-pix2pix.git